 PGP is a standard set of encryption, decryption, and signing algorithms which provide cryptographic privacy and authentication.
-In many areas of this spec, communication is either PGP encrypted, PGP signed, or both.

 The payment integrator must support:

 - Encrypting and decrypting payloads with multiple PGP keys.

 - Verifying a payload with multiple signatures, any one of which can be the signature with the key provided by Google.

 PGP public keys provided to Google must have a subkey used for encryption.
 The subkey allows for independent rotation from the master key.
 The master key is used for identity verification.
 Private keys must be 2048 (or greater) bit RSA keys that expire in one year with a max lifetime of two years.

 You can use the following command to create a new keypair.